What is the course about?

 What does the program include:

-- 1 week of in class theory and practical learning followed by
+- 5 days of online theory and practical learning spread over 2 weeks followed by

-- 3 weeks of placement within a public or private healthcare facility
+- 3 weeks of clinical placement within a public or private healthcare facility

 Learning Objectives Include:

 - Examine treatment options and specific nursing interventions for each mental disorder.

 - Equip nurses to assess, intervene and holistically care for each mentally ill patient.

 - Review current ethical principles and legislative policies in regard to mental health.